Accessibility at BITS 2026

 Service Animals & Support Persons

-• Service animals are welcome; a water bowl is available on request.
+• Service animals are welcome throughout the venue.
+A water bowl is available.

 Quiet Space